dataliterate/data-populator/README.md

 ## Conditional actions
 Conditional Actions can be used to execute certain actions within Sketch based on data.
 This can be done by adding available actions to the Layer Name in the Layer List – for example to show (or hide) a certain Layer based on the used string or the number of characters.

+We will add more Conditional Actions in the future and you can add some yourself, too.

 ### 1. `#show[condition]`
 shows layer if true and hides otherwise